 l Additional attached structures (i.e. pool, screen enclosure, patio)

 l Interior materials( i.e. Hardwood, Marble, Granite)

 l Quality Grade (i.e. Builder’s Grade, Semi-Custom or Custom)

 As you can see it is an extensive list.
-By using this method for determining your home’s replacement cost there will be no guessing work, and you will be able to rest in peace knowing that you will not lose out should there be need to replace your home due to some unforeseen circumstances in the future.
+By using this method for determining your home’s replacement cost there will be no guessing work, and you will be able to rest in peace knowing that you will not lose out should there will be a need to replace your home due to some unforeseen circumstances in the future.